CDCgov/cfa_azure/docs/automation_README.md

 exp_yaml = "path/to/file.yaml"
 ```

 If we have a yaml file like the one [here](/examples/automation/params.yaml), the following tasks will be created for the job.
-Note that the version must be v0.3 to meet pygriddler requirements, and more information on yaml files for pygriddler can be found [here](https://github.com/CDCgov/pygriddler/blob/v0.3.0/README.md).
+Note that the schema must be v0.3 to meet pygriddler requirements and compatibility with cfa_azure, and more information on yaml files for pygriddler can be found [here](https://github.com/CDCgov/pygriddler/blob/v0.3.0/README.md).

 ```python
 python3 main.py --method newton --start_point 0.25
 python3 main.py --method newton --start_point 0.5